Wikilinks & Tags

 Backlinks

 When note A links to note B via a wikilink, note B records that as a backlink.
-You can see a note's backlinks in the Backlinks tab of the Note Info panel (swipe from the right edge of the editor).
+Open the note, tap the info button in the editor header, and choose Backlinks.

 Backlinks let you discover connections you might not remember — which notes reference the one you're reading.